estija/starter-academic/content/publication/fhr/fhr.md

 ---
-title: "Efficient implementation of LMS adaptive filter-based FECG extraction on an FPGA"
+title: "Efficient Implementation of LMS Adaptive Filter-based FECG Extraction on an FPGA"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here